-The Qur'an upholds the role of the mind and regards those who fail to use reason as intellectually deficient.
+• The Qur'an upholds the role of the mind and regards those who fail to use reason as intellectually deficient.
 This is distinct from the teachings of many religions which assume the incompatibility of faith and reason.
-The Qur'an is unique in its approach to knowledge, stressing observation, experience and intellect rather than custom and blind assumption.
+The Qur'an is unique in its approach to

-Y Islamic beliefs and practices are natural and appeal to common sense.
+- Islamic beliefs and practices are natural and appeal to common sense.
 They take into account both the instincts and faculties of human beings and present a balanced program of life that caters to basic physical as well as spiritual needs.
 Additionally, Islam provides an ideal role model in the person of Prophet Muhammad, whose biography, unlike great heroes and founders of other religions, has been recorded in minute detail and is easily accessible for study.
-Islamic history has also provided the example of a model society where truth and transparency, justice and compassion were actually implemented and maintained as a vital expression of the religion.

-v Islam stresses human brotherhood, eliminating the negative consequences of tribalism, nationalism and racism which create and sustain conflicts.

-¥ Islam is the only religion which insists upon worship of the Creator alone and completely rejects the worship of any of His creations.
-Hence, it provides liberation from servitude to other men as well as the highest spiritual fulfillment and contentment that humans are capable of attaining.

-Islam dispenses with all intermediaries between man and God and allows all humans to contact Him directly, thus eliminating hierarchies and other sources of religious exploitation which have characterized religious history throughout the ages.
+Islamic history has also provided the example of a model society where truth and transparency, justice, and compassion were actually implemented and maintained as a vital expression of the religion. - Islam stresses human brotherhood, eliminating the negative consequences of tribalism, nationalism and racism which create and sustain conflicts. - Islam is the only religion which insists upon worship of the Creator alone and completely rejects the worship of any of His creations.
+Hence, it provides liberation from servitude to other men as well as the highest spiritual fulfillment and contentment that humans are capable of attaining. - Islam dispenses with all intermediaries between man and God and allows all humans to contact Him directly, thus eliminating hierarchies and other sources of religious exploitation which have characterized religious history throughout the ages.

-The Messenger of Allah was sent to mankind with complete guidance in all matters of faith, its application to the affairs of human life in order that everyone might attain the happiness and contentment of this world and the next.
-By following the guidance found in the Qur'an and Sunnah man can fully experience his human worth and his special position among created beings.
-And by so doing he will automatically come into harmony with the rest of creation, earn the approval of his Lord and obtain = 132) The Global Messenger = peace and contentment in a better and permanent existence to come.
+The Messenger of Allah was sent to mankind with complete guidance in all matters of faith and its application to the affairs of human life in order that everyone might attain the happiness and contentment of this world and the next.
+By following the guidance found in the Qur'an and sunnah, man can fully experience his human worth and his special position among created beings.
+And by so doing, he will automatically come into harmony with the rest of creation, earn the approval of his Lord, and obtain peace and contentment in a better and permanent existence to come.

-All praise is due to Allah, and may His blessings and peace be upon Muhammad, the last of the Prophets, and upon his companions and all those who follow his guidance until the Day of Recompense.
+All praise is due to Allah, and may His blessings and peace be upon Muhammad, the last of the prophets, and upon his companions and all those who follow his guidance until the Day of Recompense.